amd/amd-lab-notes/finite-difference/docs/Laplacian_Part2.md

 ## Loop tiling

 As it stands, each thread computes a stencil around a single grid point.
-What happens if we let each thread computes stencils of multiple grid points?
+What happens if we let each thread compute stencils of multiple grid points?
 This will require more load instructions per thread but due to the contiguous nature of the threading, these loads will be more likely to reuse cached values for `u`.